kbenoit/TAUR/content/index.md

 ## Text Analysis Using R

 Testing the setup for the book.
+New comment.

 ## Beautiful documentation